jisazaTappsi/shatter/README.md

 `solver.Solution`: Class that contains the solution of the problem it includes:

-  - `conditions`: The information given by the user.
+  - `rules`: The information given by the user.
   - `implementation`: Plain code.
   - `ast`: Abstract syntax tree